JimDesu/basis-lang/README.md

 .cmd !AlwaysFailCommand: ...        ; cannot succeed
 ```

-If a command that is not marked with a `?` calls a command that is marked as potentially failing, it MUST recover from the potential failure.
+If a command that is not marked with a `?` calls a command that is marked with '?' or '!', it MUST recover from the failure.
 Failure to do so is a compile-time error.

 ### Two Dimensional Layout